rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

   compilers to emit and also rich enough for LLVM to run a bunch of optimizations on it.

+One other thing to note is that many values in the compiler are _interned_.
+This is a performance and memory optimization in which we allocate the values in a special allocator called an _arena_.
+Then, we pass around references to the values allocated in the arena.
+This allows us to make sure that identical values (e.g. types in your program) are only allocated once and can be compared cheaply by comparing pointers.
+Many of the intermediate representations are interned.

 ### Queries

 The first big implementation choice is the _query_ system.
 The rust compiler